 The average redundancy claim is currently £9,000 – a substantial sum that is in excess of the costs of an average CVL.
 To be regarded as an employee, you’ll need to have:

 The Creditors’ Voluntary Liquidation process can be initiated yourself online.
 With the new methods of communication that have now been introduced, this formal insolvency procedure can also be expedited at various other stages.

 No longer are in-person meetings the default requirement during this process.
 This makes a previously administration-heavy procedure faster and easier to negotiate.
 The Insolvency Rules, 2016, overhauled legislation originally introduced in 1986, and that had been amended 28 times during the intervening years.

 You can appoint an insolvency practitioner of your choice to administer the liquidation.
-If you claim redundancy pay you should be able to pay their fees, and may even have sufficient money to repay some of the company’s creditors.
+If you are eligible for redundancy pay you may be able to pay their fees and even have some money leftover to spend as you see fit.

 Depending on how impatient your creditors are growing, you may have the option of waiting for a creditor to wind up the company through compulsory liquidation.
 While the petitioning creditor (or creditors) will be responsible for paying the costs associated with this process, it is a risky option to take.

 When you known your company to be insolvent, you have a certain number of additional responsibilities as director.
 One of these is to place the interests of creditors above those of yourself, your company, and any fellow shareholders.
 By seeking the advice of a licensed insolvency practitioner and voluntarily choosing to liquidate your company, demonstrates your desire to adhere to these duties.